Dederang BESS

 We are committed to authentic engagement practices and ongoing engagement throughout all stages of a project’s life – from early development through to decommissioning.

 Feedback is an essential part of project development.
-We held formal consultation last year, and feedback from community and key stakeholders helped shape our updated design, inform mitigation measures and impact assessments and prepare a planning permit application.
+We held formal consultation last year, and feedback from community and key stakeholders helped shape our updated design, inform mitigation measures and impact assessments, the planning permit application and planning permit conditions.

 We will continue to engage on specific elements of the project, on decisions which can be influenced by community feedback – feedback and questions are always welcome.